niktolis/adventCode2025/README.md

 ## Structure

-Each day is implemented as a separate Rust project:
+Each day is implemented as a separate Rust project with its own README:

-- `day1/` - Day 1: Dial rotation simulator with zero-crossing detection
+- [day1/](day1/) - Dial rotation simulator with zero-crossing detection
-- `day2/` - Day 2: Invalid ID pattern detector with multiple validation modes
+- [day2/](day2/) - Invalid ID pattern detector with multiple validation modes
-- `day3/` - Day 3: Maximum k-digit ordered number selector using greedy algorithm
+- [day3/](day3/) - Maximum k-digit ordered number selector using greedy algorithm
-- `day4/` - Day 4: Grid-based roll removal with single/multi-pass neighbor detection
+- [day4/](day4/) - Grid-based roll removal with single/multi-pass neighbor detection
-- `day5/` - Day 5: Interval merging and membership testing with binary search
+- [day5/](day5/) - Interval merging and membership testing with binary search
-- `day6/` - Day 6: Grid number processing with horizontal and vertical/block-based parsing
+- [day6/](day6/) - Grid number processing with horizontal and vertical/block-based parsing

+See each day's README for specific usage instructions and details.

 ## Prerequisites